 Based on the new guideline for the archipelagic SAFE report from the Council, this section highlights the top 10 species (sorted by landings) and the priority species (recommended by the local fishery management agency) caught by small boats or shoreline fishing.
 Please note the top 10 species list and the priority species list reported in the socioeconomic module may not be consistent with the lists reported in the fishery module in the previous sections.
 The inconsistences result from several factors: 1) differences in data sources, 2) differences in level of species groupings, 3) differences in commercial landing vs. total landings.
 First, the data for pounds caught and pounds sold are collected by two different data collection methods, as mentioned in the earlier section.
 The data for "pounds sold" (commercial landings) reported in this socioeconomics module were collected through "Commercial Sales Receipt Books" Program, while the data of pounds caught were collected through "Boat-based Creel Survey".
 The survey coverage rates of two data collection methods may change independently in individual years.
-Secondly, the species groups used in the two data collection programs were different, as the species in the commercial receipt books usually were lumped into family levels or species groups while the species reported in the Creel Survey were more detailed at the species level.
-In the case of the top 10 species in Guam, the sum of the top 10 commercial species landings is higher than the sum of the top 10 species landings.
-Third, fish species with higher total pounds caught may not necessarily lead to higher pounds sold in the markets.
+Secondly, the species groups used in the two data collection programs were different, as the species in the commercial receipt books usually were lumped into family levels or species level.
+In the case of the top 10 species in Guam, the sum of the top 10 commercial species with higher total pounds caught may not necessarily lead to higher pounds sold in the markets.
 Therefore, the two series may not move coherently to each other.

-Table 58 shows the commercial landings and revenue of the top 10 ECS in Guam.
-The total pounds sold of the top 10 species/species groups was 18,991 pounds (valued at \$62,843) in 2020, only 37% of the 2019 level.
-Compared to the pounds caught of the top 10 species (presented in the fishery module), the total pounds sold of the top 10 ECS species were higher than top 10 species pounds caught.
-Nine fish species were suggested as the priority species (species of interests) for the area.
-However, none of the priority species showed up in the commercial receipt books in 2020, same as in 2019.
+Table 58 shows the commercial landings and revenue of the top 10 ECS in Guam for 2020 and 2021.
+However, the data are not presented here due to confidentiality concerns for these two years.
+The total pounds sold of the top 10 species/species groups in 2020, was only 37% of the 2019 level.
+In 2021, it went down further.
+Regarding to the nine priority species (species of interests) for the area, only one species showed up with commercial landings in 2020, but not in 2021.
+The detailed commercial landings data were confidential.